 It gets cold in NYC but don’t worry about the coats and hats and gloves and all the other stuff you need to lug around to stay warm…there is a free coat check.
 Hungry kids need a snack!
 There is a small place to eat there, too.

 Check out all the hours and info for current Morgan Library exhibits here.
 FREE admission on Friday evenings from 7 – 9 p.m. and if you want to see just the sections mentioned in this post you can go FREE Tuesday 3-5 p.m. and Friday 7-9 p.m. and Sunday 4-6 p.m.

 I’ve used a version of the City Pass in cities all over the world and Every.Single.Time. it is a game changer.
-Not only do you save money – which is so important, but you save time!
+Not only do you save money – which is so important, but you save time – and it can be argued that is even more important!
 You’ll get discount entrance fees and sometimes you can skip the line at sites.
 The more money and time you save with the City Pass the more money and time you have to do more travel and sight seeing!

 Wherever your travels take you and your kids, The Educational Tourist can help!